WeronikaMagdalena/tic-tac-toe-terraform/README.md

 - **Secrets Management**:
   - *aws_secretsmanager_secret*: Creates a secret named "myproject/privkey" in AWS Secrets Manager with a recovery window of 0 days.
-  - *aws_secretsmanager_secret_version*: Associates a secret version with the created secret, retrieving the secret string from a file named "repo_key".
+  - *aws_secretsmanager_secret_version*: Associates a secret version with the created secret, retrieving the secret string from file "repo_key".

 - **EC2 Instance**: An EC2 instance named "tf-web-server" is provisioned with the specified AMI and instance type.
 It is launched in the public subnet and associated with the security group allowing SSH and HTTP traffic.
 User data script "setup.sh" is provided for instance initialization.